FROM GOD TO US

 16th and early 17th century Elizabethan English culture.
 Based on

-today is due to the fact
+contemporary popularity is due to the fact

 that some people would rather not know the actual meaning of the text!